 Skip to main content

-List endpoints in the Breadbox API use cursor-based pagination rather than offset-based pagination.
-This means you navigate through results by passing an opaque cursor token from one response into the next request, rather than specifying a page number or offset.
+Large list endpoints in the Breadbox API (GET /transactions and GET /rules) use cursor-based pagination rather than offset-based pagination.
+You navigate through results by passing an opaque cursor token from one response into the next request, rather than specifying a page number or offset.
 Cursor pagination is stable: if new transactions are synced while you are iterating through pages, you will not see duplicates or skip records.
 This makes it the right choice for transaction data, which can be modified by background syncs at any time.
+Smaller list endpoints (GET /accounts, GET /categories, GET /connections, GET /tags, GET /users, GET /reports) are not paginated — they return every matching record in a single response (either as a top-level array or wrapped in a resource-named envelope like {"tags": [...]}).

 Response envelope